yashsharma22003/zk-book-notes/module-1/chapter-7.md

 The article's main point is to prepare you for this statement about **Elliptic Curves**:
 > "Elliptic curve points in a finite field under addition are a finite cyclic group, and **integers under addition are homomorphic to this group**."

 This means even if Elliptic Curve math looks weird, you can treat it just like "adding integers" but with a different notation.
-You already know how it behaves because you understand homomorphisms.
+You already know how it behaves because you understand homomorphisms..